rho-cassiopeiae/the12thplayer/README.md

 When the action is handled you call `action.complete(CalendarReady(calendar))` to return the result.

-The above code basically allows some calendar actions to "bring their own response transport", which doesn't necessarily have to be a future, you can use stream as transport as well.
+The above code basically allows some calendar actions to "bring their own response transport", which doesn't necessarily have to be future, you can use streams as transport as well.

 I've seen people working around this bloc limitation differently — by foregoing the use of input actions for some features and, instead, simply calling public methods on a bloc class.
 But if you do this you may as well don't use bloc at all, since its main benefit is complete decoupling which is achieved by only accepting input actions and returning output states via streams.